mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 voiceover in _The Royal Tenenbaums_.
 His career might be okay.
 You might not want to use him.
 He might not do it.

 Tell ya what.
 I’ll play the part.
-I’ve made a career out of lowpoints.
+I’ve made a career out of low points.
 {% endcapture %}
 {{ sidebar | markdownify }}
 </aside></div>